 Now, let’s say we bought a workshop for £5,000 in cash.

-Is the workshop a liability?
 No, it’s an asset.
-So, we need to decrease cash by £5,000 and add the value of the workshop to our balance sheet like we do below:
+So, we need to decrease cash by £5,000 and add the value of the workshop to our balance sheet as we do below…

-We can see that the balance sheet still balances.
-All that is happened is our cash has decreased due to the payment of our workshop in cash.
+All that has happened is our cash has decreased due to the payment of our workshop in cash.
 The bank’s claim over the assets is still the same.
 As there has been no profit or loss recorded shareholder equity stays the same too.

 If we were to sell the workshop a year later without having done anything else for £10,000, then our cash would increase to £25,000, and the profit would be added to shareholder equity.

 Here we can see for comparison the financial state of the company from the same period in two different years.

 Goodwill is the result of paying more than the fair value of the company’s identifiable assets, or as cynics would say: how much we overpaid!

 It is rare that anyone is ever able to buy a business with potential for the sum of the parts price.
 It costs less than £1 for all the ingredients for a Big Mac, yet we do not expect to pay the book value for that!

 In this case, the cosmetics company needs to buy the chemicals and materials required to create the product and store it.
 Everything tangible that is required to create the final product is listed under inventory.

-Here is the second part of the same balance sheet that covers liabilities:
+Here is the second part of the same balance sheet that covers liabilities…

 We can see that the company has received a service and not yet paid for it, which comes under trade and other payables.
 Imagine that we are in the restaurant again and have not yet paid – this payable amount would be on our balance sheet!